 A pivot table is a general way of gathering and displaying business data for reporting, data visualization, and subsequent business analysis.

-There are two main ways of using SQL pivot tables for your business:
+There are two main ways of using pivot tables in SQL for your business:

 Creating a table right in the SQL server using T SQL.
 However, this method will only suit you if you are an SQL programmer or have one in your company.